Universal Entanglement Revival of Topological Origin: Methods

-To demonstrate the accuracy of the semiclassical approximation when $g_1\approx \Gamma$, we compare in Fig.~\ref{Fig:probability} two results for the probability $P_m(t)$: One from the numerical solution of the full quantum master equation~\eqref{Paper::eq:master} and another from the semiclassical approximation~\eqref{Eq:probability}.
-Clearly we observe an excellent agreement, justifying the semiclassical approach.
-In passing, we note that the maximum probability appears earlier for states with more particles, which is intuitively appealing.
+To demonstrate the accuracy of the semiclassical approximation when $g_1\approx \Gamma$ (yet $g_2\gg\Gamma$), we compare in Fig.~\ref{Fig:probability} the numerical solution of the full quantum master equation~\eqref{Paper::eq:master} and the semiclassical approximation~\eqref{Eq:probability}.
+Clearly, we observe an excellent agreement between the two, justifying the semiclassical approach.
+The validity of the semiclassical approximation can be understood in terms of two complementary mechanisms.
+First we note that the coherence between eigenstates with the same number of particles (occupying the normal modes $\hat c_i$) vanishes due to destructive interference between decay paths into different eigenstates.
+This property can be derived from Eqs.~(\ref{Paper::eq:B:orthogonality}) and~(\ref{Paper::eq:A:orthogonality}).
+Specifically, when the system evolves from one initial state into a coherent superposition of such eigenstates, the amplitudes associated with different paths acquire opposite phases.
+These phase differences, which originate from the symmetry and spatial structure of the modes, lead to a cancellation of coherence.
+Furthermore, for eigenstates with different particle-numbers, coherence terms are suppressed by rapid oscillations arising from large energy gaps, set primarily by $g_2$.
+As long as $g_2 \gg \Gamma$, these coherence terms effectively average out.
+In passing, we note that the maximum probability appears earlier for initial states with more particles, which is intuitively appealing.

 The semiclassical state in Eq.~\eqref{Eq:rho} provides a complete description of the dynamics.
 For fermionic systems, the state satisfies Wick's theorem~\cite{Mahan00a}, hence one can further rewrite it into a Gaussian form~\cite{Peschel2003_JPA}: